1. Where is the Foothills Regional Landfill Located?

 10. Are there recyclables that have a tipping fee?

-Yes, the Landfill charges for the following recyclable materials: metal, Freon-based appliances ($ 20 Freon removal applies), batteries, propane bottles, wood, branches, and cardboard.
+Yes, the Landfill charges for the following recyclable materials: metal, Freon-based appliances ($ 20 Freon removal applies), automotive propane tanks, wood, branches, and cardboard.

 11. What about household appliances?

 Household appliances, also called white goods, are divided into two groups: Freon-based appliances include: refrigerators, freezers, air conditioners, and dehumidifiers.
-If they contain Freon, there is a $20.00 Freon removal fee on top of tipping fees.
+If they contain Freon, there is a $20.00 Freon removal fee.
 Other appliances (stoves, washers, dryers, etc.) are charged at regular household garbage rate.

 12. Are hazardous materials permitted in the Landfill?